-At the Soldiers’ Home, Lincoln made some of the momentous decisions that defined his presidency.
+At the Soldiers’ Home, Lincoln made some of the decisions that defined his presidency.
 He met and consulted with Secretary of War Edwin Stanton, Secretary of State William Seward, Vice President Hannibal Hamlin, and many others.
-He also formulated his thoughts on freedom that became the Emancipation Proclamation and mourned the death of his son, 12-year-old Willie, from typhoid.
-At the Cottage, Lincoln read Shakespeare, the Bible, poetry, and treatises on war.
-On one occasion, he and his family were evacuated from the grounds when nearby Fort Stevens came under Confederate attack in July 1864.
+He also formulated his ideas on how to bring about an end to slavery during the war in what became the Emancipation Proclamation.